jamesreiati/chill-bot/Manufacturing.md

 ```

 # Optional: Deploying to Azure from GitHub Actions
 > This is just one of many ways to deploy the Chill Bot service to Azure.
-The use of the VMSS platform and the VMSS configuration chosen were primarily motivated by keeping the cost of running the bot minimial.
+The use of the VMSS platform and the VMSS configuration chosen were primarily motivated by keeping the cost of running the bot minimal.

 ## Prerequisites